Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 I was told, no guarantees, give it our best shot.

-I sent the note to where I was told to send it, and that's the last I heard of it until March of 1993, when Harry, Harry Thomason was on Meet the Press.
+I sent the note to where I was told to send it, and that's the last I heard of it until March of 1993 when Harry, Harry Thomason, was on Meet the Press.

-We were turning down the bed, get us his note just from Rush Limbaugh.
+We were turning down the bed.

-And they were it's it was clearly bugged by this.
+And it was clearly bugged by this.

 The note was innocuous.

-Remember, I was here first, and I will be back.
+You know, the notes, the note said, Harry and Linda, remember, I was here first, and I will be back.

 Period.